4 WAYS TO MAXIMISE YOUR POST-WORKOUT MUSCLE RECOVERY

 If you’re into the health and fitness scene, you likely won’t be a stranger to the benefits of protein powder for improving post-workout muscle recovery.

 Exercise causes micro-tears in muscle fibres, which results in sore muscles.
-As such, supplementing with a quality protein source helps to fuel your body with the amino acids it requires to help rebuild the muscle that was broken down during your training.
-Similarly, these amino acids are a fundamental component in building brand new muscle tissue.
-Protein also plays an important role in helping to restore some of the glycogen used during your workout, particularly when combined with carbs.
+Supplementing with a quality protein source helps fuel your body with the nutrients it needs to help rebuild the muscle broken down during your training.
+Protein also plays a vital role in helping to restore some of the glycogen used during your workout, particularly when combined with carbs.

 While many of us understand the importance of keeping hydrated during our workout, very few of us realise that it is equally important during the post-workout recovery phase.

 Did you know that your muscles consist of 75% water?
 From helping to digest vital nutrients to repairing the muscles damaged during an intense training session, water plays a significant role in all functions of the body and is particularly important when it comes to recovery.